She asked for something round and shiny, and your first thought was, "hyper chrome Konigs for her Honda."

 When is it OK to gift tires?

-Car enthusiasts: You’ve got a car enthusiast on your gift list.
-They’ve been salivating over beadlocks for their off-roading adventures or they’re drooling over Moto Metal deep dish rims.
-For the person in your life who’s all about mods and aftermarket upgrades, they will be delighted to receive such a practical yet aesthetically pleasing splurge.
+- Car enthusiasts: You've got a car enthusiast on your gift list?
+They've been salivating over beadlocks for their off-roading adventures or they're drooling over aftermarket rims for their pickup.
+This person will be delighted to receive such a practical yet aesthetically pleasing splurge.

 Your significant other is idealistic: Remember when you first met, and she said told you the story about the time her dad gave her mom an electric onion chopper for her birthday and mom cried and didn't speak to dad for 2 weeks?
 There's a reason for that story.
 Some people (men and women) view practical gifts as insults.
 They don't want appliances for Christmas, nor do they want car tires or rims.
 Holidays are meant for impractical gifts and splurges, not utility.